University Camilo José Cela (UCJC) is a private, pluralistic and independent university, founded in the year 2000, with headquarters in Madrid

-Our main Madrid-Villafranca campus houses our five core disciplines and undergraduate schools: Communications, Education, Health, Law and Business and Architecture and Technology.
+Our main Madrid-Villafranca campus houses our core disciplines and undergraduate schools: Communication and Humanities, Technology and Science and Education and Health.

 Our Open Space concept is designed to offer an on-campus life-experience, with modern, open work spaces for teaching staff and students aiming to foster dialogue, interaction and joint and active learning.

 The MediaLab communications lab is fitted with next-generation technology, equipment and facilities and attests to our practical and multidisciplinary approach and our university model of converging cross-curricular fields.

 The Madrid-Villafranca campus also has two halls of residence with over 130 places.

 The UCJC Graduate School is housed at the Madrid-Almagro building in the heart of the city centre.
 It is designed as a bridge between university and professional life.

 Students participate actively in their own education and complement their learning with a 360º personalised development plan which, for the length of their course, opens the way for them to develop skills and abilities focussed both on the personal and the professional.